 • in 2017, the British community in Poland accounted for approximately 40,000 persons.

-If you are interested in Polish citizenship, you can rely on our immigration services.
+If you are interested in Poland citizenship by investment, you can rely on our immigration services.

 How can a British citizen obtain a residence permit in Poland?